jackyzha0/jackyzha0.github.io/content/posts/networked-thought.md

 balancing intake and output -> [2020](posts/2020.md)

-the scientific method and progress are not linear -> karl popper
+the scientific method and progress are not linear -> karl popper on [truth](thoughts/truth.md)

 not just passive knowledge collection -> it's not just knowledge collection writing as distilled thought, condense your knowledge and create a feedback cycle (even if you're not super confident in it!)